-Hands-down one of the most popular recipes on my page in the last few years.
-This recipe has the continent of Asia written all over it and I know a dish like this is very prominent in the Indian culture as well.
-My take on it is totally based on my taste buds so feel free to add any spices you personally like.
+Creamiest coconut chickpeas with rice.
+These healthy creamy chickpeas have been on my page for 6+ years.
+Recipes like this one are very common in Indian cuisine (and other parts of Asia) so this is my fun NON traditional take on Chana Masala.
+You can absolutely season to taste and season with your heart with anything you desire so feel free to add as much or as little seasoning as you wish.
+If you make this dish, please let me know what it’s called in your culture and how you like to make it as well.
 This dish is something I go to time and time again and I hope you give it a try because it’s outstanding.
 It makes the perfect lunch or dinner and it can be stored in the fridge up to 3 days.
 It reheats beautifully so you are more than welcome to take it for work.
 If you do not want rice on the side you can absolutely enjoy it with NAAN or pita of choice or even on top of cauliflower rice as a low-carb option.
 This dish is so incredibly easy and it will blow you away.

 Creamiest Coconut Chickpeas with Rice